Tracking a Weather Balloon

 How a Tracking System Works.
 In order to have a tracking system, you need a tracker, a network, and an internet connection.
 A tracker is simply a GPS receiver and a radio transmitter built into a single piece of hardware.
 The tracker is able to determine its precise location by receiving position signals from GPS satellites with its GPS receiver.
 The tracker then uses its built-in radio transmitter to transmit its position to a network.
 The network can be either ground or satellite-based.
 Examples of ground-based networks include cellphone towers and amateur radio APRS stations.
 Examples of satellite-based networks include Globalstar and Iridium satellites relaying your tracker’s signal down to a gateway on earth.
 Both types of networks are connected to the world wide web.
 As long as you have access to the internet (by computer, smartphone, etc.) and everything is working as it should, you will be able to track your weather balloon payload.
 The weakest link in any tracking system is always between the tracker and the network.
 If a cellphone tracker lands in a rural area without network coverage, you’ll lose your payload.
 If a satellite tracker’s antenna is not pointed at the sky, the satellites in orbit will never receive the tracker’s transmitted signal and you’ll lose your payload.

-Cellphone Tracker – NEVER under any circumstance use a cellphone tracker.
-A cellphone tracker is any device that transmits its location over a cellular network.
-This includes smart phones with tracking apps as well as popular vehicle or pet trackers that work by sending a message (a simple text message/SMS) over a cellular network.
-We only cover cellphone trackers in this tutorial because they are sometimes used by hobbyists launching weather balloons.
-There are three main reasons why you should never use a cellphone tracker.
+Mobile Phone / GSM Tracker – NEVER under any circumstance use a tracker such as a smartphone, GSM tracker (Global System for Mobile Communications), Sim card enabled device, etc. to track a weather balloon.
+A cellphone or GSM tracker is any device that transmits its location over a cellular network.
+This includes smart phones with tracking apps as well as popular vehicle or pet GSM trackers that work by sending a message (a simple text message/SMS) over a cellular network.
+We only cover these types of trackers in this tutorial because they are sometimes used by uninformed hobbyists launching weather balloons.
+There are three main reasons why you should never use these types of trackers.
 First, per FCC 22.925, it is illegal and will result in your receiving a fine from the FCC (Federal Communications Commission).
 Second, there’s a good chance your payload will not be able to transmit its landing coordinates.
 Most payloads land in rural areas with limited or no cellular network coverage.
-Third, cellphone trackers are not designed for extreme environments.
-The batteries on most smart phones and cellphone trackers won’t work at – 60 C. Your tracker will shut down before your payload even lands.
-As with most trackers, the GPS receiver in cellphone trackers is not specialized for high altitude flight and the tracker will stop updating when flying above roughly 18,000 m.
+Third, these types of trackers are not designed for extreme environments.
+The batteries on most smart phones and GSM trackers won’t work at – 60 C. Your tracker will shut down before your payload even lands.
+As with most trackers, the GPS receiver in these types of trackers are not specialized for high altitude flight and the tracker will stop updating when flying above roughly 18,000 m.

 Satellite Tracker – This is by far the best option for tracking your weather balloon payload.
 Satellite trackers are designed to be both rugged and reliable.
 Unlike cellphone and APRS trackers, satellite trackers rely on a network of satellites in orbit to receive their position signal.
 These satellites then relay the signal to a gateway on earth which is connected to the internet.
 This allows your tracker to work just about anywhere on our planet.
 As long as your tracker has a clear view of the sky, a satellite in orbit will receive your tracker’s position signal.
 There are a few things to keep in mind when using a satellite tracker.
 A satellite tracker’s antenna must always be pointed at sky.
 Many people use Styrofoam coolers as their payload enclosures which have a tendency to roll onto their sides, or even upside down, when they land.
 The trackers antenna is no longer pointed at the sky and the satellites in orbit never receive your tracker’s position signal.
 Many payloads are lost this way.
 This is why we designed our Eagle Pro Kit with a low center of gravity.
 It is almost impossible for an Eagle Pro to roll onto its side or upside down when it lands.
 Satellite trackers also require a subscription fee.
 Just as you pay your cellular network provider a monthly subscription fee, you also have to pay your satellite tracker service provider a monthly or annual subscription fee.
 Subscription fees start at just under $10/month.
 Satellite trackers typically update their position once every 5 or 10 minutes.
 Satellite trackers also do not use specialized GPS receivers (as discussed above) and therefore stop updating above 18,000 m.
 Once the balloon bursts and the payload descends below 18,000 m, tracking will resume.
 Even though satellite trackers have a few limitations, (antenna must be pointed at the sky, low update rate, no specialized GPS receiver) no payload should fly without one.
 If you want to guarantee the recovery of your payload, use a satellite tracker and use it correctly (no Styrofoam cooler payloads).